SQream/sqream_docs/connecting_to_sqream/client_drivers/odbc/install_configure_odbc_linux.rst

      - Location where the driver was installed.
 For example, ``ErrorMessagePath=/home/rhendricks/sqream_odbc64/ErrorMessages``.
    * - LogLevel
      - 0
      - Set to 0-6 for logging.
-Use this setting when instructed to by SQream Support.
+Use this setting when instructed to by SQreamDB Support.
 For example, ``LogLevel=1``

          .. hlist::
             :columns: 3